InductiveStep/aoc2024/README.md

 Graph algorithms using {igraph}.

 [Day 6: Guard Gallivant](https://inductivestep.github.io/aoc2024/aoc06.nb.html)
 &ndash; wasn't feeling this one.
-Completed part 1.
+Completed part 1 fairly quickly.
+Thought of an easy way to complete part 2, but it took 4 hours to run.
+It did eventually spit out the correct answer.

 [Day 7: Bridge Repair](https://inductivestep.github.io/aoc2024/aoc07.nb.html)
 &ndash; part 1 easy, part 2 needed a cleverer search but brute force worked in an